What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Freeze: Immobilizing when fight or flight aren't possible

-These responses are healthy and adaptive in genuinely dangerous situations–these responses keep us alive.
+These responses are healthy and adaptive in genuinely dangerous situations–they keep us alive.
 However, trauma can occur when these natural responses become stuck or incomplete, leaving the nervous system in a chronic state of activation or shutdown.
+When trauma leaves us traumatized, our work is to complete these cycles and so that we can move into healing.

 The Polyvagal Theory Foundation